jansodoge/drought_indices_for_social_scientists/README.md

 __Authors & Contribution__

-[Mansi Nagpal](https://twitter.com/MansiNagpal8) figured and implemented the computation of the area under drought measure [Jan Sodoge](https://twitter.com/jsodoge) create the shiny app and UI to create customized datasets.
+[Mansi Nagpal](https://twitter.com/MansiNagpal8) figured and implemented the computation of the area under drought measure.

+[Jan Sodoge](https://twitter.com/jsodoge) create the shiny app and UI to create customized datasets.